trillianx/Interview_MVP/Statistics/050_Population_and_Samples.md

 By creating a sampling distribution of sample means we, effectively, **create a model of the population**.
 This becomes our framework.
 Next time when we take a sample from the population, we can compare it with our framework to decide whether the sample is representative of the population or not.

 So, if we have a mean of the sample distribution of the sample means is 500 and and standard deviation of 2.3, and suppose we draw a sample from the population and get a value of 533 for a given sample, we can tell how representative this sample of 533 is.
 We would find that it is quite rare.
-We will see this come into play when we work with [[hypothesis testing]].
+We will see this come into play when we work with [[060_Hypothesis_Testing]].

 ## Shape of the Sample Distribution